nekernel-org/necti/ReadMe.md

 Start by cloning the repo.

 ```
-git clone git@bitbucket.org:mahrouss/codetools.git
+git clone git@bitbucket.org:mahrouss/sdk-dll.git
 ```

 ## Running makefiles:

-And then run the makefile according to your platform.
+And then run the makefile.

 ```
-make -f <platform>.make all
+make all
 ```

 You can now use the programs.